Worship & Music at St Bartholomew's

 As Christians we are called to be disciples, to follow Jesus, and to proclaim the kingdom of God.
 But this would all be meaningless without Christ's sacrifice on the Cross and his Resurrection.
 Jesus gave us the Eucharist so that we would always have access to the grace of his Sacrifice.
 This happens whenever we join in the celebration of the Mass, whether or not we receive the Sacrament.

 St Bartholomew's is well known for its musical tradition.
-At the Family Mass both hymns and the Mass setting are sung by the congregation.
-At the Solemn High Mass our choir sings a range of Mass settings by Haydn, Mozart, Schubert and other composers.
+At the Solemn Mass our choir would usually sing a range of Mass settings by Haydn, Mozart, Schubert and other composers.
 You can find a complete list of the repertoire by clicking here.
 There is also congregational participation in hymns.
 This great canon of repertoire complements the beautiful liturgy of St Bartholomew's, with its elaborate vestments and incense.
+Due to Covid-19 we currently have a cantor singing every Sunday and for certain occasions we have a quartet of singers forming a choir.

 The current organ was built in 1901 by J W Walker & Sons.
 Tonally, it is considered a "noble" instrument, the acoustics of the building playing an important part in the grand effect.
 To read more about the history and for a specification of the organ please click here.